asyncapi/extensions-catalog/extensions/twitter/README.md

 # Twitter extension
-This document defines how to describe twitter extension on AsyncAPI.
+This document defines how to use `twitter` extension in AsyncAPI documents.

 ## Twitter Object
 The `twitter` object must contain: